East-SouthEast-LLC/ese-map-viewer-dev/README.md

 ### Panorama Viewer

 The application supports viewing 360-degree panoramic images directly on the map.
-* **Dynamic Layer**: The `panoramas.js` script fetches location data from `correction-data.json`, converts the MA State Plane coordinates to WGS 84 using `proj4js`, and plots them on the map as clickable points.
+* **Dynamic Layer**: The `panoramas.js` script fetches location data from `pano_correction_data.json`, converts the MA State Plane coordinates to WGS 84 using `proj4js`, and plots them on the map as clickable points.
-* **Modal Viewer**: When a user clicks a panorama point, `main-app.js` opens a modal window containing an `iframe`.
+* **Modal Viewer**: When a user clicks a panorama point, `main.js` opens a modal window containing an `iframe`.
-* **Cross-Domain Solution**: To avoid CORS issues, the `iframe` loads a dedicated page on the Squarespace site (`/pano-viewer`), which contains the Pannellum viewer.
-This ensures both the viewer page and the images (hosted in Squarespace assets) are on the same domain.
+* **Cross-Domain Solution**: To avoid CORS issues, the `iframe` loads a dedicated page (`/pano-viewer`), which contains the Pannellum viewer.
+This ensures both the viewer page and the images are on the same domain.
-* **Orientation Correction**: The viewer page script fetches the `correction-data.json` file to read the camera's orientation data and applies pitch and roll corrections, ensuring the panoramas are displayed correctly without tilting.
+* **Orientation Correction**: The viewer page script fetches the `pano_correction_data.json` file to read the camera's orientation data and applies pitch and roll corrections, ensuring the panoramas are displayed correctly without tilting.

 ### Dynamic USGS Tile Loader

-The "USGS Quad" layer is not a single data source but a collection of 225 individual JPG tiles.
+The "USGS Quad" layer is not a single data source but a collection of individual JPG tiles.
 The `usgs-tile-manager.js` script provides a high-performance solution for displaying this large dataset.
 1.  **Index Fetch**: On first activation, the manager fetches a central index file (`usgs_tiles.json`) which contains the georeferencing data for every tile.
 2.  **Viewport Culling**: It listens for map `moveend` and `zoomend` events.
 On each event, it calculates the map's current bounding box and determines which map tiles intersect with the user's view.
 3.  **Dynamic Loading/Unloading**: It dynamically adds only the necessary tile sources and layers to the map.
 Tiles that move out of view are removed to conserve browser memory.